blake31113/AnimeBTDownloader/README.md

 ### Download
 Will load Mission List

-Push Download Button will begin to download with Keywords from KXTP
+Push Download Button will begin to download Torrents with Keywords from KXTP

 ---
 ### Move To Directory
+Left list is your videos in Videos path.

+Right list is your Move Rules.
+You can add yours rule with two Textfields down below and Save it.

+Move Button is for moving videos following the Move Rules.

 ---